 Tangling Caused by Improper Threading

-A massive nest of tangled thread is usually because the sewing machine is improperly threaded.
+A massive nest of tangled thread is usually a result of the sewing machine being improperly threaded.
 Just because the tangled mess is on the bobbin side of the stitching, don't assume the fault lies with the bobbin.
-Most of the time tangled thread occurs because the sewing machine is not threaded properly.

-Put the presser foot up and unthread the sewing machine entirely.
-Use your sewing machine manual as a guide to make sure you are guiding the thread through all of the guides it in the proper fashion.
+To correct this problem, put the presser foot up and unthread the sewing machine entirely.
+Rethread the machine with the presser foot up.
+Follow your sewing machine manual to make sure you are guiding the thread through all of the guides in the proper fashion.

-One of the most common mistakes people make is to thread a sewing machine with the presser foot up.
-Threading the machine with the presser foot down causes the tension disks to be engaged or tight, meaning that the thread will not seat properly between the disks.
+One of the most common mistakes people make is to thread a sewing machine with the presser foot down.
+This causes the tension disks to be engaged or tight, preventing the thread from seating properly between the disks.

 02 of 06

-The most common reason for a sewing machine skipping stitches is that you are using the wrong type of needle for the fabric you are sewing.
-The simplest rule of thumb is that a knit fabric requires a ballpoint needle and woven fabric requires a sharp needle—but of course there is more to it than that.
+The most common cause of a sewing machine skipping stitches is using the wrong type of needle for the fabric you are sewing.
+The simplest rule of thumb is that a knit fabric requires a ballpoint needle, and woven fabric requires a sharp needle—but of course there is more to it than that.
 If the machine is sewing fine and you find yourself changing the needle very frequently, you should make sure you are allowing the machine to feed the fabric and that you are not forcing the fabric through the sewing process.

 03 of 06